Things to know before you go:

 - HAY House: If you are a fan of the renowned Danish design company, HAY house is a must-visit, where you will find selections of beautiful furnitures and accessories, and a great view.

 - Kinfolk Office: The slow lifestyle magazine has a stunning gallery/workspace in Copenhagen, open to visit.

 - Louisiana Museum of Modern Art: A quick 45-50min train ride away from the center of Copenhagen, Louisiana Museum of Modern Art is a perfect getaway from the city.
 As I’ve mentioned, Copenhagen is a small city, so if you have some spare time, definitely consider this museum where you will find beautiful landscape, architecture, and modern art pieces.

 Where to eat:

-- Atelier September: Undoubtedly my favorite cafe in Copenhagen, Atelier September won my heart over with its scrumptious avocado toast and the latte that came in a literal bowl.
+- Atelier September: Easily my favorite cafe in Copenhagen, Atelier September won my heart over with its scrumptious avocado toast and the latte that came in a literal bowl.

 - 42 Raw: Healthy eatery offering plant-based snacks & delicious juices.
 Their acai bowls are a must!

 - Høst: We wanted to try some Nordic cuisine, and decided on Høst after a short research, only to find out that was is the winner of “The World’s Best Design Restaurant” and has made itself to many lists of recommendations.
 Høst offers an evolving seasonal menu with course after course of locally sourced and delicious ingredients.
 My favorite part of my dining experience at Høst was the little surprises in between meals, which were not stated on the menu.
 Book in advance!